ColinGilbert/noobwerkz-engine/README.md

 NOTICE: This project is still early-phase.
-Specifically, integration plan is still rather shaky and over half of the targeted build systems aren't yet in place.
+Specifically, integration is still rather shaky (everything compiles and links for desktop, but mobile still needs work.)
 Starting a project now _might_ break code later and require refactoring on the end-user's part.
-However, if you keep your code within your own directory in sandbox directory, you should be able to avoid a merge conflict.
-As a design goal, the legalese is designed to be extremely liberal (Apache 2.0)
+However, if you keep your code within your own directory , you should be able to avoid a merge conflict.

 I'm developing a cross-platform game/simulation/dataviz platform, with a focus on pretty front-ends while still trivially being made able to run headless.
 This toolkit is made specifically to reduce wasted time and to encourage code reuse in (what I hope) is an elegant-enough way.
 It consists mostly of (more or less) integrating external libraries, most of which are in C++11.
 It currently runs on Linux and Android.
 We can expect Windows, Mac, and iOS support within the month.
+As a design goal, the legalese is designed to be extremely liberal (Apache 2.0.)
 I expect to spend a good portion of my waking life (and some of my dreams) in it, so expect active work.

-This toolkit basically picks up existing libraries with liberal licenses and brings them into one repo, with a few very basic tools on top.
+This toolkit basically picks up libraries and brings them into a programmer's playground.
 One big feature is bgfx cross-platform rendering.
 Most of the work I do on this project consists of searching for good, liberally-licensed libraries.
 I started developing in C, but then soon learned that if there's a good, fast library in existence to do anything useful, then the implementation is most often in C++.
-So, as not to waste time I started looking for the best libraries that open-source has to offer.
-These libraries then become a programmer's playground.
+So as not to waste time needlessly reinventing the wheel, I started looking for the best libraries that open-source has to offer and brought them here.

 Specific features:
 ```
 A highly tunable gradient mapping shader by default.
 Comes with three XY-tileable ntextures blended into one.
-Triplanar shader for non-UV mapped coordinates.
+Triplanar shader for non-UV mapped objects.
+Texture reads are kept to a minimum (3) by using only the gradient mapping technique.
-No obstacles between the programmer, the core libraries and the data.
+No obstacles between the programmer, the libraries and the data.
 ```

 Currently brings in: